helpfulrobot/silverstripe-ecommerce/docs/en/FAQ.md

 *Also see the user documentation FAQ.*

-### Which version of Silverstripe / eCommerce / payment should I use?
+### Which version of Silverstripe / e-commerce / payment should I use?

-Please refer to the requirements on this page: [http://silverstripe.org/ecommerce-module/](http://silverstripe.org/ecommerce-module/)
+Please refer to the requirements on this page: [http://silverstripe.org/e-commerce-module/](http://silverstripe.org/e-commerce-module/)

 ### How do I customise the country field? - change country list, remove field completely, set default